PhilippGackstatter/engineio/README.md

 }
 ```

-Next we define a `emit_loop` that reads user input from the terminal and sends it to the EngineIO server.
+Next we define an `emit_loop` that reads user input from the terminal and sends it to the EngineIO server.
 The interesting part here is that we pass a `Sender` to the method, which can be used to `emit` messages via the client, that are sent to the server.
 We can create one of those senders, by simply calling `client.sender()`.
 You can create as many of those senders as you need.

 ```rust
 async fn emit_loop(mut sender: Sender) -> Result<(), Box<dyn Error>> {